-Short term leases and leases of low-value-assets
+(c) Short term leases and leases of low-value-assets

 Short-term leases are those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option.
-Low-value assets are assets that have values less than \$5,000 when new, and depends on the nature of the asset.
+Low-value assets are assets that have values less than N5,000,000.00 (Five million naira only) when new, and depends on the nature of the asset.
 Lease payments on short-term leases and leases of low-value assets would be recognised as expenses in profit or loss on a straight-line basis over the lease term.

-Extension and termination options - Determining the lease term
+(d) Extension and termination options - Determining the lease term